Mary Jean Simpson, the prim clerk pictured below, was a driven woman who shattered several glass ceilings in her lifetime.

 At graduation every year, UVM presents the Mary Jean Simpson Award to a senior woman who best exemplifies her qualities of character, leadership and scholarship.
 The Simpson Hall dormitory is named in her honor.

-There is a portrait of her in the Fleming Museum.
-Next to the portrait is explanatory text that includes an excerpt from a letter she wrote to the parents of daughters entering UVM in 1945.
+A portrait of her hangs in the Fleming Museum.
+The explanatory text includes an excerpt from a letter she wrote to the parents of daughters entering UVM in 1945.
 A daughter, she wrote,

 …should not let her work pile up, nor sacrifice regular study hours to pleasant social demands, nor give more time than she can afford to ‘dates,’ sports, or other extra-curricular activities… It is expected that the women of the university shall at all times conduct themselves with dignity and good taste.